how anti-epileptic drugs work

 Although the brain has a good supply of blood, there is a barrier between the blood and the brain that helps protect the brain from infections and toxic chemicals.
 This means that drugs do not pass easily into the brain.

-Once drugs have played their active role, they start to break down (metabolise) so that they can be excreted from the body (passed out through the digestive tract, like with food and drink) or in the urine.
-How long before AEDs start to be metabolised varies from one to another and is referred to as half-life.
+Once drugs have played their active role, they start to break down (metabolise) so that they can be excreted from the body (passed out through the digestive tract, like food and drink, or in the urine).
+How long before AEDs start to be metabolised varies from one to another and is referred to as their half-life.

 To be excreted in the urine, AEDs have to be broken down so that they can dissolve in water, and then the kidneys can get rid of them.
 Some AEDs become inactive when they are metabolised.

 AEDs make the brain less likely to have seizures by altering and reducing the excessive electrical activity (or excitability) of the neurones that normally cause a seizure.
 Different AEDs work in different ways and have different effects on the brain.
-The way AEDs work is not fully understood.
-How AEDs have been developed is somewhat ‘random’ either by luck (finding that an existing drug used for something else happens to work on seizures), or by huge numbers of different drugs being tried in an effort to find one that works.
+How exactly some AEDs work is still not fully understood.

-We will look at four targets (although there are others too):
+We will look at four targets (although there are others):